udayanid/git_project1/README.md

 # git_project1

-#How to add a existing local project into github repository
+#How to add an  existing local project into github repository
 ##step1
-### step1
-go into you project folder and add whatever the file you want to add into that project folder
+get into you project folder and add whatever the files you want to add into that project folder

 ###step2
 git init
 --Initialized empty Git repository in <<working_directory>>

 ###step 3
 git status